seek-oss/create-ecr-buildkite-plugin/README.md

   Regions to push the images to.
 If not mentioned, current region is pulled from runtime config.

-- `image-tag-imutable` (optional, boolean)
+- `image-tag-mutability` (optional, string)

-  Whether to [allow overwriting existing image tags or not](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-tag-mutability.html).
+  Sets the [mutability settings](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-tag-mutability.html) for the repository.
+  Can be `MUTABLE` or `IMMUTABLE`.
+  Omitting this option will leave the mutability configuration untouched.
   When using `seek-oss/docker-ecr-publish` you should set `add-latest-tag` to false.
-  Omitting this option will leave the mutability configuration untouched.

 ## Troubleshooting